ashiklom/pecan.book/Upgrading-pecan-vm.md

 ## Version 1.3.4 to 1.3.5 **(Not released yet)**

+- switch to postgreSQL, see [Installing-PEcAn](Installing-PEcAn) on how to load the database the first time
-- sites/addsites.sh was incorrect either redownload sites.tgz or apply change in [#103](../issues/103)
+- sites/addsites.sh was incorrect download sites.tgz
 - web interface now uses config.php instead of system.php, simply copy pecan/web/config.example.php to pecan/web/config.php
 - added a script to create hooks to prevent people from committing files as carya
 - massive cleanup of repository.
 This breaks old repositories.
 Everybody will need to fork and clone a clean copy of pecan.